Skip to main content

 From SEN communities

-• Autism acceptance messaging featured in visitor communications and social media
+• Autism acceptance messaging highlighted in visitor feedback and community engagement

-Sourced from social media, blog, museum partnerships within the SEN community.
+Sourced from social media, blog, museum website within the SEN community.
 Individual experiences vary.

 Potential challenges